top of page

 The museum's collection was built from local donations and every object speaks to us from the past and links us to the real people who once owned it.
 Thanks to the generosity of area residents, the Museum houses thousands of items, many are quite unique.

-In 2015, the First Presbyterian Church building next door, along with the Manse, were placed on the National Historical Registry.
+2015, the First Presbyterian Church building next door and the Manse were placed on the National Historical Registry.
 Read more about the history of Gouverneur's First Presbyterian Church.

 The Fry Family: Black Pioneers of Gouverneur